Dennis Kois: Biography

-Kois joined the Burchfield Penney Art Center as executive director in 2019; the Center announced several major donations, including a gift in support of family engagement and education of $1.22 million in 2020.
-This was the largest gift received by the Burchfield in over a decade.
+Kois joined the Burchfield Penney Art Center as executive director in 2019; the Center announced several major donations, including a $1.22 million gift in 2020 in support of family engagement and education.
+It was the largest gift received by the Burchfield in the past decade.

 In February 2021 Kois was announced as the new executive director and first employee of the Yerkes Future Foundation, responsible for the fundraising, conservation and future vision for the historic Yerkes Observatory and its 50 acres of Olmsted-designed grounds.
 The observatory, still home to the largest refracting telescope in the world, is widely considered a landmark of modern science.

 Between 2021 and 2023 the Yerkes Future Foundation raised $20 million towards the restoration of the observatory and a reimagining of its mission as home to a mix of research, science, arts and culture.
 In 2022 Yerkes announced the hiring of astronomer Dr. Amanda Bauer as the Montgomery Foundation Deputy Director, and re-opened to the public for tours and events.
 In 2023 the Observatory brought in a range of speakers and performers, including Nobel Laureate Dr. John Mather, four-time Grammy winners Eighth Blackbird, former US Poet Laureate and Pulitzer prizewinner Tracy K. Smith, and NPR science personality Dean Regas.
 A commissioned sculpture envisioning space-time by Brooklyn, New York artist Ashley Zelinskie was installed in 2023, along with four miles of hiking trails.
 In 2024 Yerkes announced it had raised more than a half-million dollars for a STEM playground called Play/Space, and launched a crowdfunding campaign to raise additional funds.